-The primary objective of the Sociology Internship Program is to provide selected senior sociology majors with supervised academic experience in a professional setting in the community which will enhance their liberal arts training at Saint Anselm College.
-The internship experience will provide students with the opportunity to apply and develop, in the work place, intellectual skills in communication analysis, value formation, and problem solving learned in the classroom.
-Contact Professor Michael Smith for additional information.
+The primary objective of the Sociology Internship Program (SO454 and SO455) is to provide selected Junior and Senior sociology majors and non-majors with a supervised, professional and academic experience that will complement their liberal arts training at Saint Anselm College.
+This internship experience will provide students with the opportunity to develop and apply their academic knowledge and skills to their internship setting.

-Junior and Senior Sociology majors and non-majors must have at least 2.3 GPA in their major and at least a 2.0 overall GPA.
+Junior and Senior Sociology majors and non-majors must have at least 2.0 GPA in their major and at least a 2.0 GPA overall.
 Students who do not meet the major GPA requirement must receive approval by the Internship Coordinator and the Chair of the Sociology Department.

-At all times, the student is expected to perform in a professional manner, conforming to the regulations normally incurred at the sponsoring agency.
+At all times, the Interns are expected to perform in a professional manner, conforming to the acceptable norms and regulations at the sponsoring agency.
 That is to say, the student is expected to follow the regulations pertaining to confidentiality, appropriate dress and manners, respect for property, etc.

 The agency offering placement is expected:

-- To provide the student with work experiences at a professional level;
+- To provide the Intern with work experiences at a professional level;

 The final grade is based on the supervisor's evaluation, the internship coordinator's evaluation, "Discussion Board" participation, student's journal and written assignments.
-Interns will receive a letter grade for their final grade (i.e. A, A-, B+, B, B-, C+, C, C-, D+, D, D-, E).
+Interns will receive a letter grade for their final grade (i.e. A, A-, B+, B, B-, C+, C, C-, D+, D, D-, E, F).